 Here’s how it works:

 Once a realtor agrees to list your property for sale, they will take some photographs and upload them onto your local multiple listing service, along with a short description.
-From there, buyers who looking for a property with features that match your own home’s – such as location, price, and number of bedrooms – will receive an email containing a blurb about your property.
+From there, buyers who looking for a property with features that match your own home’s – such as location, price, and the number of bedrooms – will receive an email containing a blurb about your property.

 Based on that blurb, they’ll decide whether or not your home is worth scheduling the showing.